AshwiniGidaveer82/Quiz_Appp/README.md

 **🚀 How It Works**
 ------------------------------------------------------------------------------------------------------------------------------------------
-**Start the Quiz:** The quiz begins with the first question displayed on the screen.
+ **1.Start the Quiz:** The quiz begins with the first question displayed on the screen.

-**Option Selection:** Users must select an option to enable the "Next" button.
+**2.Option Selection:** Users must select an option to enable the "Next" button.
 If no option is selected, the user cannot proceed to the next question.

-**Score Calculation:** The score is updated dynamically based on the correctness of the selected options.
+**3.Score Calculation:** The score is updated dynamically based on the correctness of the selected options.

-**Final Score:** Once the user completes all questions, the application displays the final score out of the total number of questions.
+**4.Final Score:** Once the user completes all questions, the application displays the final score out of the total number of questions.

 **🛠️ Technologies Used**
 ------------------------------------------------------------------------------------------------------------------------------------------
-**ReactJS:** Frontend framework for building the user interface.
+***ReactJS:** Frontend framework for building the user interface.

-**State Management:** Managed using React's useState and useEffect hooks.
+***State Management:** Managed using React's useState and useEffect hooks.

-**CSS:** For styling the application.
+***CSS:** For styling the application.

 ![Quiz_App](https://github.com/user-attachments/assets/1950c542-e7ea-4781-903f-b09b1250270a)